 Most homeowners know the importance of receiving routine pest control treatments each quarter, but not all know that the actions you take immediately following a treatment can directly determine its success.
 As the homeowner, make sure you’re taking full advantage of your pest control treatment by following these steps before and after the extermination.

-Before you learn what to do after a pest control technician sprays, it’s important to know how to properly prepare for a pest control treatment by Aptive Environmental.
+It’s important to know how to properly prepare for a pest control treatment by Aptive Environmental.

 Move Your Furniture

 Our pest control experts need to reach every corner of your home during an treatment.
 Before your scheduled service, move all large furniture and appliances away from the wall and toward the center of the room.
 This will protect your furniture from the treatment and help your pest control technician be as efficient as possible.

 Ideally, all clothes, toys, and bedding should be wrapped in plastic wrap or stored in airtight plastic containers during a pest control treatment.
 We understand this isn’t always possible, however, so these items can also be stored in cabinets and drawers until the treatment is over.